ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

  	provides sustained performance for ==mission-critical== low-latency workloads.
 	offer storage with consistent and low-latency performance and are designed for I/O intensive applications such as large relational or NoSQL databases.
 **EBS General Purpose SSD (gp2)**
-	it does not provide the high IOPS required by the application, unlike the Provisioned IOPS SSD volume. are suitable for a broad range of workloads, including small to medium sized databases, development, and test environments, and boot volumes.
+	\- it does not provide the high IOPS required by the application, unlike the Provisioned IOPS SSD volume.
+	\- are suitable for a broad range of workloads, including small to medium sized databases, development, and test environments, and boot volumes.
+	\- deliver single-digit millisecond latencies
+	\- can burst to 3,000 IOPS.
+	\- can range in size from 1 GiB to 16 TiB.

 **EBS Throughput Optimized HDD (st1)**
 	these are HDD volumes which are more suitable for large streaming workloads rather than transactional database workloads.
 **EBS Cold HDD (sc1)**